top of page

 Pax Americana (2025)

-Pax Americana is a speculative public art series that reimagines Toronto as a site of future conflict and occupation.
-Through a collection of aluminum signs posted around the city, a fictional narrative emerges in which the United States annexes Canada—echoing President Donald Trump’s repeated threats to absorb Canada as the 51st state after taking office in 2025.
+Pax Americana is a speculative public art series that reimagines Canada as a site of future conflict and occupation.
+Through a collection of aluminum signs, a fictional narrative emerges in which the United States annexes Canada—echoing President Donald Trump’s repeated threats to absorb Canada as the 51st state after taking office in 2025.
 Pax Americana is meant to serve as a dark warning, inviting contemplation on the fragility of nationhood.

 Read more about the series: Canadian Geographic, The Toronto Star, the CBC, The ConversationToronto Today and Reddit.